 Yes.
 Applicants must co-contribute at least 25 percent of the total project cost.
 Co-contributions can be made in cash and/or in-kind.

+You cannot start your project until a Funding Agreement has been signed.
 An individual Funding Agreement will be developed for each successful applicant and must be signed by both DFES and the successful applicant.
 Once the Funding Agreement has been signed by both parties, the project can begin, and funds can be expended.
 Any activities conducted prior to signing the agreement are not eligible for grant funding.
+Please note you must commence your project before 1 March 2026.

 The AWARE targets projects of up to 12 months duration.